-Xbox Series S vs Xbox One S: Smaller Xbox consoles compared
+Xbox Series S vs Xbox One S: How do the smaller Xbox consoles compare?

-(Pocket-lint) - The next generation of Xbox is on the way - or, rather, the next generation of Xboxes, as it turns out.
-Microsoft is embracing the multi-tiered model it started with the Xbox One X, it seems.
+The next generation of Xbox has had time to fully bed in.
+Microsoft has fully embraced the multi-tiered model it started with the Xbox One X.

-That means that this November we'll get the choice between the Xbox Series X and slimmer Series S. It's a choice that mirrors the current models, the Xbox One X and One S, which have stopped being manufactured but are still widely on sale.
-If you've got an Xbox One S, whether with a disc drive or the digital-only version, you might be wondering how the new slim console stacks up.
+You now have a choice between the Xbox Series X and slimmer Series S. It's a choice that mirrors the outgoing models, the Xbox One X and One S, which have stopped being manufactured but are still widely on sale.
+If you've got an Xbox One S, whether with a disc drive or the digital-only version, you might be wondering how the new slim Series S console stacks up.

-Read on to find out how the Xbox One S and Xbox Series S compare across a range of categories.

 Design